 Many of them often overlap (e.g. the exaltation of the just usually includes the exaltation of the martyrs), and most texts, like Dan 12, tend to adopt different levels of signification.
 The most immediate one is that of resurrection as response to the fundamental problem of theodicy (the longing for justice).
 In fact, the reinterpretation of Ezek 37 in terms of individual resurrection might be as early as the Pseudo-Ezekiel in Qumran (4Q385-388, 391), generally dated back to the 2nd c.
-B.C., whose principal theological motivation is the problem of the reward of the just people.6
+B.C., whose principal theological motivation is the problem of the reward of the just people.

-Given the lack of precision which is often found in intertestamental eschatology, it seems reasonable to pose at least three questions concerning each of the particular citations of the idea of resurrection that may be the subject of our analysis:
+Given the lack of accurateness and systematicity which is often found in intertestamental eschatology, it seems reasonable to pose at least three questions concerning each of the specific citations of the idea of resurrection that may be the subject of our analysis:

-- Is it the expression of the collective restoration of the people of God, or does it actually refer to an individual act of resurrection at the end of times? - 2) Does it affect the corporeal dimension of the human being, or can it be understood as expression of some sort of spiritual resurrection, which does not elucidate the fate of the body?
+- 1) Is it the expression of the collective restoration of the people of God, or does it refer to an individual act of resurrection at the end of times? - 2) Does it affect the corporeal dimension of the human being, or can it be understood as expression of some sort of spiritual resurrection, which does not elucidate the fate of the body? - 3) Even if it constitutes a form of resurrection in an individual sense, is it meant to be universal, or only a selective group of people (like martyrs, patriarchs, and maskilim) will participate in it?